1Password/scim-examples/kubernetes/README.md

 ## Updating

-To update SCIM bridge, connect to your Kubernetes cluster and run the follwing command:
+To update SCIM bridge, connect to your Kubernetes cluster and run the following command:

 ```bash
 kubectl set image deploy/op-scim-bridge op-scim-bridge=1password/scim:v2.4.1